Economy

 13 Bureau of Economic Analysis

 The following chart shows how the “typical” Colorado Springs resident’s income and spending changed—usually increasing—through the 2010s.
 Points above the diagonal show years when savings increased (or debt was reduced).
 Points below the diagonal show years when savings decreased (or debt increased).
-In 2020, as travel decreased and income uncertainty rose due to COVID-19, consumer spending declined significantly in Colorado Springs as well as nationally.
-In spite of job transitions, however, median personal income increased significantly during 2020, resulting in increased savings (or reduced debt) for many households.
+In 2020, as travel decreased and income uncertainty rose due to COVID-19, consumer spending declined significantly in spite of job transitions, both in Colorado Springs and nationally.
+Median personal income has continued to increase significantly since 2020, resulting in increased savings (or reduced debt) for many households.

 14 Bureau of Labor Statistics, Bureau of Economic Analysis

-Ten years ago, Colorado Springs housing rental costs were virtually identical to the national average (101%).
-Regional costs increased significantly during the decade, and in 2020 rent in Colorado Springs was 16% more than the national average.
+In 2010, Colorado Springs housing rental costs were virtually identical to the national average (101%).
+Regional costs increased significantly during the decade, and in 2023 rent in Colorado Springs was 23% more than the national average.

 15 Bureau of Economic Analysis